teragonaudio/Website/_posts/2011-02-06-Using-iTunes-as-Ableton-Lives-file-browser.md

 have organized them to your liking.
 If this is the case, first disable "Keep iTunes Media folder organized" and "Copy files to iTunes Media folder when adding to library".
-This will prevent iTunes from mangling your music or renaming tracks which already have an associated asd file.
+This will prevent iTunes from mangling your music or renaming tracks which already have an associated ASD file.

 ![iTunes Preferences as they (mostly) should appear](http://static.nikreiman.com/ableton_itunes_advanced_prefs.png)